Miss tree turtle

 [10] See, for example, David A. Treleave, Trauma-Sensitive Mindfulness: Practices for Safe and Transformative Healing (New York: W. W. Norton & Company, 2018); and Rick Hanson, Buddha's Brain: The Practical Neuroscience of Happiness, Love, and Wisdom (Oakland: New Harbinger Publications, 2009).

-Copyright © 2023 Miss tree turtle - All Rights Reserved.
+Copyright © 2025 - tree turtle (Cleis Abeni) - All Rights Reserved.